lukedsmalley/oo-kernel-hacking/MANUAL.md

 After the first build, `setup.sh` does not need to be run again, unless you want to do a complete rebuild.
 To do a clean rebuild, run `clean.sh` and then repeat the process above.

+Built files are created in the `build` folder.

 To run the build process with `treetool` diff output (requires Node.js and Yarn), use `*-and-diff.sh` versions of `setup.sh` and `build.sh`.

 <div align="center">